 Qutub Shahi Tombs

 Another historic place near Golkonda.
 These are royal cemeteries of the Quli Qutub Shahi kings.
 There is a huge garden and the tombs are spread all over the garden.
 They are domed structures which were once decorated with carpets and Chandeliers.
 They are constructed in blends of Persian and Indian style.
 7 out of the total 8 rulers were cremated here.
 It is another unique construction and a masterpiece.
-It is an easy weekend getaway and one of the major tourist attractions in India
+It is an easy weekend getaway and one of the most visited historical places of Hyderabad.

 Built by Salabat Jung but completed by Asaf Jah V. The palace has two court yards; southern and northern courtyards and a darbar hall called grand Khilwat.
 The palace was the official residence of the nizams and depicts the life style of the then rulers.
 This palace is divided into four palaces namely Afzal mahal, Mahtab Mahal, Tahniyat mahal and Aftab mahal.
 All these four mahals are now converted in to a museum.